SeHellmann/dynConfiR/README.md

 By default, this parallelizes the fitting process over participant-model combinations.
-The output is then a data frame with one row for each participant-model combination and columns for parameters and measures for model performance (negative log likelihood, BIC, AIC and AICc).
+The output is then a data frame with one row for each participant-model combination and columns for parameters and measures for model performance (negative log-likelihood, BIC, AIC and AICc).
 These may be used for quantitative model comparison.

 ``` r